boyazhang314/EN-Cube/README.md

   `npm install npm@latest -g`

 ## Installation
-- make sure you are in the correct directory `cd en-cube`
+- Make sure you are in the correct directory `cd en-cube`
 - Use `npm i` to install all dependencies
 - Host at [http://localhost:3000/](http://localhost:3000/) using `npm start`